chenfengxu714/StreamDiffusionV2/README.md

 ## Citation

-If you find this repository useful in your research, please consider giving a star ⭐ and a citation.
+If you find this repository useful in your research, please consider giving a star ⭐ or a citation.
 ```BibTeX
 @article{streamdiffusionv2,
   title={StreamDiffusionV2: An Open-Sourced Interactive Diffusion Pipeline for Streaming Applications},